Advocacy Marketing: How to Do It Effectively (+ Examples)

-Chances are you know someone who LOVES Clickfunnels and encourages you to use it (maybe you are that someone).
+Chances are you know someone who LOVES Clickfunnels and encourages you to use it.
 People have built entire businesses around the software.

-These days, it’s less like a product…more like a movement; a philosophy.
+These days, it’s less like a product and more like a movement or a philosophy.

 This is the power of advocacy marketing.